For even the most experienced homebuyer, the final stages of property closings can normally be a time of trepidation.

 Further, since each joint tenant has a right of survivorship, when one passes away, that joint tenant’s rights pass to the other joint tenants.
 This avoids many of the disadvantages encountered with tenancies in common including probate costs since the surviving tenant usually only needs to record an affidavit of survivorship and provide a death certificate to clear title.

-However, in title theory states such as Florida, one joint tenant mortgaging his or her interest in the subject property effectively destroys the joint tenancy leaving the lender with a mortgage on only a partial interest in the property.
+However, in lien theory states such as Florida, one joint tenant mortgaging his or her interest in the subject property effectively destroys the joint tenancy leaving the lender with a mortgage on only a partial interest in the property.
 The other joint tenant’s interest will not be affected.
 Accordingly, Joint Tenancy with Right of Survivorship can pose its own set of unique challenges if incorrectly utilized.

 Tenancy by the Entirety in Residential Real Estate Transactions